 Eventually I roll into Mason Bay Hut around 10 am for a late brekkie, have the place to myself and dry out my wet tent and damp sleeping bag, it’s going to be one of the warmer days of summer today, 30º C predicted.
 I also wash a few things and they don’t take long to dry.

 A couple, young New Zealanders, come past but don’t come over, I go out to chat for a while, talk about catching up on socialisation, they are heading down to near where we were camped last night, returning to Freshwater, then travelling water taxi style.
 I hang around some more time for lunch, not so early, and around 3 pm start towards Freshwater Hut, three to four hours away by DOC reckoning.

 I’ve had a good run with the hunters’ huts, I decide to go on up to the Homestead Hunter’s Hut, a 10 minute side trip, but there are three hunters in residence so it’s time for another chat, another hour or so goes by, when I get back to where I left my pack it’s after 5 pm.

 Despite some rain last night, I had slept through it all, the track is remarkably dry, today has been is as warm day as you get down here and windy and the pools of mud are sporadic.
-In times gone by I’ve walked waist deep here in places, water that is, when finishing the North-west Circuit.
-Nothing like that today, it’s a race track so I surprised the only residents of Freshwater Hut when I finally stumble in at around 7 30.
+In times gone by I’ve walked waist deep here in places, water that is, when finishing the North West Circuit.
+Nothing like that today, it’s a race track so I surprised the only residents of Freshwater Hut when I finally stumble in at around 7 30 pm.

 Sometimes you can just talk yourself to exhaustion.

-I find I have walked 28 km today, but the total climbing is just 260m.
+I find I have walked 28 km today, but the total climbing has been just 260 m.